Top Lane Tier List Patch 26.13 — Best Top Laners LoL 2026

 Ornn

-Ornn is the team-play top laner of Patch 26.8, and his 52.9% win rate reflects how well-rounded his contribution is.
+Ornn is the team-play top laner of Patch 26.13, and his consistently strong numbers reflect how well-rounded his contribution is.
 He is not trying to win lane — his trading pattern is slow and his gold income is passive — but his Masterwork system upgrades teammates’ completed Mythic items into enhanced versions, giving him a built-in scaling advantage that compounds as the game progresses.

 His ultimate (Call of the Forge God) is a global charge that can initiate fights from across the map.
 Combined with his W fire zone for zone control and his natural armour/magic resist stacking, Ornn is a nightmare to coordinate against in teamfights.